 - Specific-What is the mentee trying to accomplish in this relationship?
 Are the goals specific, concrete and clear? - Measurable-Are the goals measurable?
 In what ways can success be measured? - Action-Oriented-What results do you expect to see when the goals are accomplished? - Realistic-Are goals achievable?
 Are there other resources that need to be available in order to achieve the goals? - Timely-Is the time allocated for accomplishing learning goals reasonable?

 GOAL-SETTING FORM

+GOAL: What do you want to achieve?
 Objectives: Describe how to achieve goals.
 Ex.

-Learning Tasks & Processes: Specific steps that will be taken to meet objectives.
+Learning Tasks &amp; Processes: Specific steps that will be taken to meet objectives.
+Resources Target Date

-Resources

-Target Date